all-of-us/raw-data-repository/README.md

     GET /ParticipantSummary?hpoId=PITT&state=PIIState_MA

-For integer and date fields, the following prefixes can be provided for query parameter values to indicate inequality searches, as per the [FHIR search spec] (https://www.hl7.org/fhir/search.html):
+For integer and date fields, the following prefixes can be provided for query parameter values to indicate inequality searches, as per the [FHIR search spec](https://www.hl7.org/fhir/search.html):

   * `lt`: less than
   * `le`: less than or equal to